 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the deferred tax asset to be utilized.
-Based on management's assessment as of December 31, 2016 and 2015, the Company may not have sufficient future taxable profits against which its deferred tax assets can be utilized within the prescribed period.
+Management assessed that the deferred tax assets as of December 31, 2018 and 2017 may not have sufficient future taxable profits against which its deferred tax assets can be utilized within the prescribed period.
 Accordingly, the Company did not recognize the deferred tax assets (see Note 6).